All Episodes

 Okay.

-Because they put like they like they put like two different, was it two different names on the front, like whoever like put it together and stuff.
+Because they put like, they like, they put like two different, was it two different names on the front, like whoever like put it together and stuff.

-And like they like they're happy?
+And they're happy?

-No, they're hoppy.
+No, they're happy.

-Like they're it's their Oh, it's their hobby.
+Oh, it's their hobby.

 No.